-Winter 2018/19 Wild Food Mentorship Program
+Spring 2019 Wild Food Mentorship Program

 It’s time to get serious about wild foods!

-This will take the form of monthly hour-long calls from December through March, in which we will custom tailor a game plan for you, connect you with resources specific to your location, and help you decide how best to manage your time and energy spent foraging to maximize your harvests while adhering to ethically sound, sustainable, and regenerative methods for tending the wild and obtaining a yield.
+This will take the form of monthly hour-long calls from March through June 2019, in which we will custom tailor a game plan for you, connect you with resources specific to your location, and help you decide how best to manage your time and energy spent foraging to maximize your harvests while adhering to ethically sound, sustainable, and regenerative methods for tending the wild and obtaining a yield.

 Submit your application via the form at the bottom of the page and I will be in touch with you shortly thereafter to arrange payment and schedule our first call.